entropyxyz/sdk/README.md

 ### ExtrinsicBaseClass

-The `ExtrinsicBaseClass` is a foundational class that provides methods to send extrinsics to the Substrate blockchain.
+The `ExtrinsicBaseClass` is a foundational class that provides methods to send extrinsics to Substrate.

 ### ProgramManager